 Ask about performance trade-offs (e.g., when to use merged searches vs. advanced filters)

-Run a short technical interview (sample prompt below)
+Run a short technical interview using a real scenario (sample prompt below)

 Ask for a Bubble certification (a helpful filter, not a guarantee)